 Conditions That Benefit from Physical Therapy

 PT definitely helps you recover from surgery or an injury to your feet or ankles.
 It not only helps relieve pain, but also improves muscle strength and flexibility.
 A therapist can show you how to do the stretches and exercises in a way that won’t put you at risk for re-injury.

 Chronic conditions like arthritis, arch pain, metatarsalgia, and heel pain can also benefit from therapy.
 The goal of all PT is to increase flexibility, range of motion, muscle strength, and your endurance for activity.
 Reducing pain using therapy is an added benefit of these exercises.

 The great thing about PT is that your therapy is always designed specifically for you.
 We can focus the exercises, stretches, and pain relief methods in the exact areas where you need help.
 We can also develop a program that addresses specific underlying problems, such as improper movement patterns or misaligned bone structures.

 New York’s Source for Foot Pain Solutions

 Whatever foot issues are causing your discomfort, you can find the answer at Aadvanced Foot Care Associates.
-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, and Dr. Babak Nouri combine over 100 years of foot care know-how with the latest technology to offer expert solutions for your foot pain.
+Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero combine over 100 years of foot care know-how with the latest technology to offer expert solutions for your foot pain.
 Contact us at (718) 896-4433 in Rego Park, (516) 822-9595 in Plainview, or (718) 969-2266 in Flushing and set up an appointment today.